-Action Timescale Impact Measures Comments Engage with Welsh Government Officers on the draft SDP Manual to ensure the final version of that guidance serves to help facilitate an SDP that can deliver on CJC and Council corporate objectives 2023 Informal Stakeholder Consultation commenced September 2022, comments to be returned by 31st December 2022.
-Work collaboratively across the region with other Authorities to undertake key projects that will form an evidence base for the SDP 2023-2028 Ensures early key stage work benefit from alignment with latest underpinning evidence, and is aligned with replacement LDPs being produced Preparatory work already underway on some projects - including: - Defining South West Wales National Growth Area - Forecasting economic and population Growth
+Priority Actions Impact Measures Engage with Welsh Government.
+Engage with Welsh Government Officers on the draft SDP Manual to ensure the final version of that guidance serves to help facilitate an SDP that can deliver on CJC, Council and National Parks corporate objectives.
+Further engage with Welsh Government regarding the resource requirements to develop the SDP.
+Any issues addressed in final guidance.
+Prepare Delivery Agreement.
+Work collaboratively across the region to undertake key studies that will form an evidence base for the SDP.
+Ensures early key stage work benefit from alignment with latest underpinning evidence, and is aligned with replacement LDPs being produced.
+Develop SDP.
+Deliver a number of SDP key stages with engagement and consultation of stakeholders - (including Community Involvement Scheme, the 'Call for' Strategic Locations and Sites/Areas, Preferred Strategy.
+Compliant SDP.

-- Strategic Flood Consequences Assessment Deliver a number of SDP key stages with engagement and consultation of stakeholders - in particular Delivery Agreement (including Community Involvement Scheme, the 'Call for' Strategic Locations and Sites/Areas, Preferred Strategy Autumn 2023-2028 Delivers on statutory requirement to advance SDP in accordance with a delivery programme to be agreed with Welsh Government This timescale for delivery of early key stages is dependent on final SDP Manual being published by WG by Autumn 2023, as well as decisions yet to be confirmed in relation to financing, resourcing and formation of SDP delivery teams